contact us advertise site map Bookmark and Share

 Geothermal Activity in the Upper Arkansas Valley

-The presence of geothermal water is another result of the Arkansas Valley's ancient geologic past.
-The valley runs between two long faults.
-The water follows some of these faults putting it in contact with a heat source deep within the earth.
-The heat flow within the earth's crust in the Arkansas valley is nearly triple that of normal heat in the earth's crust.
-This extraordinarily high temperature when combined with the valley faults can deliver the water to great depths, heat the water and return it to the surface.
+The presence of geothermal water is a clue to the Arkansas Valley's ancient geologic past.
+The valley runs between two long faults; water follows some of these faults, the paths placing it in contact with a heat source deep within the earth.
+The heat flow within the earth's crust in the Arkansas Valley is nearly triple that of normal heat in our planet's crust.
+These extraordinarily high temperatures when combined with the valley faults can deliver the water to great depths, heat the water and return it to the surface.

-Certainly Ute and other Indians enjoyed the hot springs of the Upper Arkansas Valley.
+Although present day peoples enjoy the warm thermal waters of the region's hot springs, past populations such as the Ute and other Indians took pleasure in the hot springs of the Upper Arkansas Valley as well.
 The first European to discover the springs on Poncha Pass was Spaniard Juan Bautista de Anza.
 He recorded an estimate of "nearly 100" springs.
 Other early sojourners noted that there were about 40 springs.
-Presently we record about 26 or 27 springs on Poncha Pass.
+Presently, about 26 or 27 springs on Poncha Pass.
 Six of those springs feed the Salida Hot Springs Pool through a seven mile system of pipes.

-The Poncha Springs have been delighting residents of the valley since the early 1860's.
-The City of Salida acquired the springs in the early 1930's.
+The Poncha Springs have been delighting residents of the valley since the early 1860s.
+The City of Salida acquired the springs in the early 1930s.
 In 1936 work began to build the hot water delivery system to Salida and the receptacle pool.
-The project cost was about $160,000 most of which came from a Reconstruction Finance Corp Loan.
+The project cost was about $160,000, most of which came from a Reconstruction Finance Corporation Loan.

 The pool was remodeled and repaired in 1975 after it was destroyed by a gas explosion.
 It reopened in 1977.
 In 2001, an extraordinarily wet spring snow storm dumped up to four feet of snow and crushed portions of the roof of the pool building.
 Again it was remodeled and reopened in August of 2002.

 The Heywood springs along Chalk Creek now known as Mt.
-Princeton Hot Springs Resort were used by settlers as early as the 1860's.
-They were developed several decades ago and today has three large pools which are open to the public.
-The water in these pools comes from the ground at about 133 degrees and is kept around 95 degrees in the winter and a little bit cooler in the summer.
+Princeton Hot Springs Resort were used by settlers as early as the 1860s.
+They were developed several decades ago and today have three large pools which are open to the public.
+The water in these pools comes from the ground at about 133 degrees F and is kept around 95 degrees F in the winter and a little bit cooler in the summer.
 Other hot springs in the area include the Hortense Hot Springs not far from the Mt.
 Princeton pools.
-This pool is purportedly the hottest geothermal spring in the state and leaves the ground at 185 degrees.
+This pool is purportedly the hottest geothermal spring in the state and leaves the ground at 185 degrees F.

 Salida and Buena Vista Colorado Hot Springs